holymollyhao/ai502/data/README.md

 # Data
+## Get VSR dataset
+The following sections include how to obtain VSR dataset, from the original [VSR repo](https://github.com/cambridgeltl/visual-spatial-reasoning).

 ### Download images
 We use a subset of COCO-2017's train and development images.
 The following script download COCO-2017's train and val sets images then put them into a single fodler `trainval2017/`.